 Toku is a professional midwife and has delivered her grandson, Roger Shimomura, who will become an acclaimed American artist.
 He’s now a retired art professor from the University of Kansas, Lawrence.
 His dad was a pharmacist, his mom a cashier at the same store.

-Roger Shimomura, 77, was a young child when his family was interned at the Minidoka Relocation Center in Idaho.
+Roger Shimomura, 77, was a young child when his family was incarcerated at the Minidoka Relocation Center in Idaho.
 A series of his paintings are based upon his grandmother’s reminiscences.

 The Sunday of the attack, the grandmother writes, “When I came back from church today, I heard the dreamlike news that Japanese airplanes had bombed Hawaii.
 I was shocked beyond belief … Our future has become gloomy.
 I pray that God will stay with us.”